plblum/jivs/packages/jivs-react/Planning/Adapter design - Overview.md

 *PENDING: May rename to ValidationProvider because "Jivs" isn't as meaningful.*

-JivsProvider establishes access to React Adapter functionality by supplying a React Context that exposes the ValidationManager and the mechanisms required to subscribe to validation state changes.
+JivsProvider establishes access to React Adapter functionality by supplying a React Context that exposes the ValueHostsManager and the mechanisms required to subscribe to validation state changes.

 Most applications use a single provider for a validation workflow.